Surviving Hurricane Maria

 As one of the first nonprofit organizations on the ground in Puerto Rico after Hurricane Maria, Project HOPE was able to bring Nayeli her precious lifesaving medication.
 Not only did our team help Nayeli in the critical short term, they also provided her insulin for a year, recognizing that Puerto Rico’s medical services would be seriously overburdened and desperately undersupplied.

-Nayeli’s story is one of many such individual human dramas still unfolding in Puerto Rico that reflect the devastating impact of last year’s storm and the long term challenges that it is still posing to the island’s public health services as well as the need for targeted outside help.
+Nayeli’s story is one of many such individual human dramas still unfolding in Puerto Rico that reflect the devastating impact of Hurricane Maria and the long term challenges that it is still posing to the island’s public health services as well as the need for targeted outside help.

 Diabetes is the third leading cause of death in Puerto Rico, after heart disease and cancer.
 The incidence and prevalence of diabetes continues to increase, particularly among adolescents.
 Preventing and managing diabetes can reduce health complications and dramatically reduce the number of deaths and disability caused by the disease.
 Project HOPE continues to provide diabetes education and medical services.